Skip to main content

 Response codes

-LanguageWire MT API uses conventional HTTP response codes, as defined in the FC 2616 and RFC 6585, to indicate the success or failure of an API request.
+LanguageWire MT API uses conventional HTTP response codes, as defined in the RFC 2616 and RFC 6585, to indicate the success or failure of an API request.
 In general:

 • Codes in the 2xx range indicate success.